turingschool/gear-up/grit.markdown

 ### Everyone
 Think of a time at Turing when you've been tempted to give up.
-* Is it possible to interpret that experience through the lens of grit, i.e. your grit to get through a difficult situation was under strain?
-* Is that lens helpful?
+* How did your grit come into play?
+* Have you been able to strengthen your grit (or your grittiness) in your time at Turing?
-* Is it in any way problematic (emphasizing pushing through when you really need a break)?
+* Is it in any way problematic to think about challenges through the lens of grit (ex: emphasizing pushing through when you really need a break)?

-### Module 1
-Growth mindset is a necessary for grit.
-Both growth mindset and the concept of grit speak to one's ability to deal with the ego-stripping experience of failure and challenge that accompany learning and growth.
-* How would you define the distinction between these two?
-* How can they work together?
-* How has your growth mindset impacted your grit in Module 1?

 ### Module 2
 Now that you're a bit acclimated to the challenges and routine of being a student at Turing, you probably can relate to both getting gritty and having your grit weaken. "[Looking] for ways to make your work more meaningful" is one of the elements Hilmantel focuses on in ["Four Signs You Have Grit"](http://motto.time.com/4327035/4-signs-you-have-grit/).
-Reread this section, and brainstorm 2-3 ways you can imbue your work over the next week and next inning to be more "filled with purpose."
+Reread this section, and brainstorm 2-3 ways you can imbue your work over the next week and next module to be more "filled with purpose."

 ### Module 3
 As you head into the homestretch of your time at Turing and begin to look toward your job search, it will be helpful to begin to articulate the things that, in Hilmantel's words, you can find "enduringly fascinating."